typstdocsinchinese/typst/docs/tutorial/1-writing.md

 ```

 <original>
-We can see that Typst displayed the single letters `Q`, `A`, `v`, and `C` as-is,
-while it translated `rho` into a Greek letter.
-Math mode will always show single
-letters verbatim.
-Multiple letters, however, are interpreted as symbols,
-variables, or function names.
-To imply a multiplication between single letters,
-put spaces between them.

 If you want to have a variable that consists of multiple letters, you can
 enclose it in quotes: